AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 	-   **Username:**  dabc_student
 	-   **Password:**  7*.8G9QH21

 Once you're connected you will see the connection deatils on the left sidebar in VS code.
 Click on the Elephant Postgres database icon and you will see thr hostname and address with an expandable arrow.
-You can exapnad each of the databases as you would in any server connection tool to investigate the tables and their attributes as
+You can exapnad each of the databases as you would in any server connection tool to investigate the tables and their attributes as well.

 ![enter image description here](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image4.png)